explainers-by-googlers/cross-origin-storage/README.md

   ```
 - If the file does exist:
   ```
   example.com wants to access a file it needs that was already saved from another site.
-If you allow, it will use the file without changing it.
+If you allow this, it will use the file without changing it.
   [Allow this time] [Allow on every visit] [Don't allow]
   ```